raspberrypilearning/getting-started-with-guis/worksheet2.md

 1. Add the `CheckBox` widget to your import statement

-1. Inside the event loop, create a `CheckBox` widget like this:
+1. On the GUI create a `CheckBox` widget like this:

     ```python
     vip_seat = CheckBox(app, text="VIP seat?", grid=[1,1])